Welcome to A Driving Tour of Sites on the National Register of Historic Places in Warrensburg and Johnson County Missouri

 Stop 4, 1888 Herbert A. & Bettie E. Cress House, 222 W. Gay.
 Only a drive-by observation of site – no tour.
 (Architecture).
 House immediately west across Warren Street is also on the Register.

 Turn left on Warren Street two blocks to Culton Street.
 Turn right on Culton Street 1 block to

-Stop 5, Howard School.
-This building is the the second oldest remaining black school established under the Freedman’s Bureau after the Civil War.
-The building, second on the site, dates from the 1880s.
-It is under restoration.
+Stop 5, Site of Howard School.
+This building, now being demolished due to snow damage, was the the second oldest remaining black school established under the Freedman’s Bureau after the Civil War.
+The building, second on the site, dated from the 1880s.

 Continue west on Culton Street to top of hill.
 Turn right on Main St. On your left, you’ll see

 Stop 6, 1842-1878 Old Johnson County Courthouse (restored to ca.1870 appearance).
 Tours available by contacting Mary Miller Smiser Heritage Library & Museum, 304 N. Main St., (660)747-6480.
 The Old Courthouse is part of the Johnson County Historical Society’s museum complex & was the site of the famous Old Drum trial in 1870 and a political gunfight in 1861.
 Hours: Mon. – Fri.
 1-4 PM; $3 admission.
 (Architecture, Political)

 Continue north to Young St. (Business 50).
 Turn left on Young St. to U.S. 50.
 Go west 5 miles on U.S. 50 to MO 58.
 Follow MO 58 14 miles to Holden.
 Turn South on MO 131 about 4 miles to:

 Stop 7, 1915-1949 Pleasant View School, 674 SW MO Hwy 131 (Medford area).
 Illustrates architectural & educational design of a well-preserved country school.